dcoope33/Personal-Projects-Public/School_Game/README.txt

    This game IS NOT FINISHED YET and I am in the process of working on level 4.

+   Most of the assets "art" in this game were made with the help of generative AI this is because I am an engineer not an artist.

 OVERVIEW:

     Shool Game (Escape The Classroom) is a game that I have had a lot of fun developing.
 The basic idea of this game